-1 Students can access Educational Administration Quarterly in the "Members Only" section of www.ucea.org.
+&lt;sup>1 Students can access Educational Administration Quarterly in the "Members Only" section of www.ucea.org.
 Username: ucea; Password: qualityprep.

 - B. Cutting-Edge Leadership Concepts Poster Session (groups of 2): The purpose of this assignment is to help you be more familiar with cutting-edge theories and concepts in educational leadership.
 This will help you think about theories you might employ in your own work and help teachers employ in their classrooms.
-You will investigate these theories and/or concepts individually or in pairs and create a poster and an accompanying Leadership Brief (See C Below).
-The poster must include basics of the leadership concept, findings of some key studies, and implications for practice at the school and classroom levels.
+You will investigate these theories and/orconcepts in pairs and create a poster and an accompanying 4-8 page paper (double-spaced).
+The poster and poster must include basics of the leadership concept, findings of some key studies, and implications for practice at the school and classroom levels.
+Posters will be displayed the second weekend of the class and students will formally share them with the class.
+The presentation will be 10-15 minutes.
+The paper should be submitted to the professor.
+They should include references.
 On the first evening of the class, students will choose one of these topics:

 - 1. Distributed Leadership

 - 2. Trust and Educational Leadership

 - 3. Critical Theories and Educational Leadership

 - 4. Culturally Relevant Pedagogy and Educational Leadership

 - 5. Educational Leadership for Social Justice

 - 6. Teacher Leadership

 - 7. Democratic Leadership

 - 8. Systems Thinking and Leadership

 - 9. "Green" or Sustainable Schools

 - 10. Spirituality and Leadership

 - 11. Leading with Action Research

 - 12. Other topics?
 Make a suggestion...

-- C. Leadership Brief (SAME pairs as in B): The purpose of this assignment is fourfold: First, it will allow you to investigate something that interests you (topics above!) and is relevant and important to your educational community.
+- C. Leadership Brief (): The purpose of this assignment is threefold: First, it will allow you to investigate something that interests you (topics above or any other topic you are interested in) and is relevant and important to your educational community. .The topic you select should NOT be the same one you used in developing the poster session.
 Second, it will allow you to begin synthesizing extant research literature on an aspect of educational leadership.
 Third, it will help you practice communicating research succinctly and clearly to a broad audience of interested and involved stakeholders.
-Fourth, it will give you an opportunity to develop a handout for your poster session (B.).
 Leadership Briefs will conform to APA style (6th edition!), and will adhere to the following format: